 They will name it “No Kingdom There,” and all its princes will come to nothing.

 Thorns will grow over its palaces, nettles and brambles its fortresses.

 It will become a haunt for jackals, a home for ostriches.

-And desert creatures will meet with hyenas, and goat-demons will call out to each other.
+And desert creatures will meet with hyenas, and goat-devils will call out to each other.

 There also liliths will settle, and find for themselves a resting place.

 Owls will nest there, lay eggs, hatch them, and care for their young under the shadow of their wings; yes indeed, vultures will gather there, each one with its mate.